-Kat Gray did a breakdown of her environment project Pacific Northwest Forest made within CGMA course Vegetation and Plants for Games led by Jeremy Huxley: blockout, trees & foliage, textures, lighting, and more.
+Kat Gray did a breakdown of her environment project made within CGMA course Vegetation and Plants for Games: blockout, trees & foliage, textures, lighting.

 My name is Kat Gray, and I’m an Environment Artist at IllFonic.
 I graduated from the University of Southern California in the Interactive Media & Games program in May and have been taking CGMA courses in my free time since.
 I started in 3D early in University, after having loved art and tech since I was a kid.
 I was super lucky to have worked on a couple of great student projects in school where I could flex my muscles as a game artist, and I fell in love with creating environments and worlds that would capture people’s imaginations.